Sebobo/Shel.Neos.Sqip/README.md

 Use the provided fusion object `Shel.Neos.Sqip:ImageTag` to render an image with placeholder and use the lazy image loader [layzr](https://github.com/callmecavs/layzr.js) to lazy load the actual images.
+This object already provides the necessary attributes to make `layzr` work out of the box.

 You can also use the provided `Shel.Neos.Sqip:SqipImage` fusion object to just render the SVG data which you can put into the `src` attribute of an `img` tag or in a inline style as background image.

+The fusion object `Shel.Neos.Sqip:SqipCaseRenderer` provides a renderer for your `src` attribute which checks if the user is in the backend and then decides to render the original image uri instead of the SQIP image.

+You can use this for example to modify the [Carbon.Image:Tag](https://github.com/CarbonPackages/Carbon.Image) object like this:

+    prototype(Carbon.Image:Tag) {
+        attributes {
+            src >
+            src = Shel.Neos.Sqip:SqipCaseRenderer {
+                asset = ${asset}
+            }
+            srcset >
+            data-normal = Carbon.Image:ImageUri
+            data-srcset = Carbon.Image:Srcset
+        }
+    }

 #### Compatible image formats